 On July 28, 2016, the Company formed BioCorRx Pharmaceuticals, Inc. for the purpose of developing certain business lines.
-In connection with the formation, the, the newly formed sub issued 24.2% ownership to current or former officers of the Company, with the Company retaining 75.8%.
+In connection with the formation, the newly formed sub issued 24.2% ownership to current or former officers of the Company, with the Company retaining 75.8%.
 As of December 31, 2017, there were no significant transactions, assets or liabilities in BioCorRx Pharmaceuticals, Inc., or operations since its formation.
+During the nine month months ended September 30, 2018, BioCorRx Pharmaceuticals, Inc. began limited operations.